Bršadin: World War I

 In 1914, at the beginning of World War I, Austro-Hungarian military command mobilization.
 Bršadin people disliked mobilization aside Triple Entente and they deserted in large numbers and taught to Russian army at Eastern Front or join Serbian army at Salonika front.

 During the war, a military hospital with 7000 beds, colloquially known as "Wooden Vienna", was located in the village.

 From 27 December 1920 (when they arrived in Vukovar) soldiers and families of the White Russian émigrés who were followers of Pyotr Wrangel settled in Bobota, Pačetin, Bršadin, Trpinja and Vera.

 World War II

-In first days of occupation, Đurđević family were sentenced to death and shot on January 17, 1942 in Dudik, location near Vukovar where 455 victims were executed.
-In the spring of 1944 Vaso Đurđević-Turčin, the last of Đurđević brothers, leader of Bršadin partisan and People's hero.
+In first days of occupation, Đurđević family were sentenced to death and shot on January 17, 1942, in Dudik, a location near Vukovar where 455 victims were executed.
+In the spring of 1944, Vaso Đurđević-Turčin, the last of Đurđević brothers, leader of Bršadin partisan and People's hero.
 In his honor, today at the center of village stands remembrance monument.

 Croatian War of Independence

 During the Croatian War of Independence Bršadin was within self-proclaimed Serb political entity SAO Eastern Slavonia, Baranja and Western Syrmia.
+On December 20, 1993, the village was blocked by protest of the 40th brigade of the 11th corpus of the Army of the Republic of Serbian Krajina.
+They requested a pay rise and improved status for soldiers.
 In the final stages of conflict United Nations Mission conducted peaceful reintegration this region into Croatian jurisdiction.